 What’s worse, all of the great features Nintendo promised us are not here.
 Procedurally generated games?
 Nope.
 The ability to download new games off the internet?
 Nuh-uh.
 A sprawling online mulitiplayer?
 Nah.
 And that’s the biggest travesty of all.
-Even crappy games like Balloon Fight, Final Fantasy and Castlevania were designed for internet connectivity so that prepubescents can call each other racial slurs and hurl verbal feces.
+Even crappy games like Balloon Fight, Final Fantasy and Castlevania were designed for internet connectivity so that prepubescents can call each other racial slurs and hurl verbal feces, but you simply can’t do that here.
 Why else should I even play a game if I can’t make total strangers feel terrible for not being perfect at video games?
 Like what’s the point?

 Nintendo has since sworn on their own inevitable grave that they’ll get the online multiplayer up and running.
 Until then, I’m just waiting for the “2-bit Intellivision Classic Edition” to finally come out.

 What are my closing thoughts about the NES mini?